 There’s practically no mediteranean garden – indeed not even a wild mediterranean landscape – without Euphorbias.
 I love the luminous bright green color and the pretty little flowers of wild Euphorbias appearing all over the place in February and March when there’s not much else.
 And I have grown to love the graphic look of Euphorbia in the garden.
-Euphorbias are also great feeders for many types of Hymenoptera and Diptera, promoting biodiversity.
+Euphorbias are also great feeders for many types of Hymenoptera and Diptera (broadly wasps and flies), promoting biodiversity.
+Bees aren’t really interested though.

 They grow so easily here, and in such great variety (about 2’300 varietes worldwide!).
 All they need is well-drained and deep soil – whether in full sun or in partial shade, depends on the variety.
 Most varieties tolerate frost, heat, and drought, and do well in poor, gravelly, limestone or clay soil.
 As with most drought-tolerant plants they do not appreciate being watered excessively in winter.